Joe was startled to his core to suddenly

 place, his prayers

 nowhere and meant nothing.
-He understood the power that
+Joe was now somehow aware of the power that

 prayer would have had while he was still alive, if he had listened to

 his brother Adam and had chosen to live his life for Jesus Christ and

 have Jesus' sacrifice on the cross pay for his sins.
 It had been

 so long since Adam had talked to him about such things, that Joe was